-Margaret turned to look at him; fortunately, he did not seem to be getting the deeper meaning.
+Margaret turned to look at him; fortunately, he didn't seem to be getting the deeper meaning.

-He smiled, his expression sad.
+He smiled gently, his expression sad.
 "It's damned hard to watch those we care about suffer.
 It's even harder to know we're going to make them suffer a little bit more."
 He patted Margaret on the shoulder.
 "But Whitfield loves you, she'll forgive you.
 You heard her just now."

 "And she still managed to hide it from you?"

 "She didn't even try.
 I was drinking a lot then.
 Having a good time, too."
 Except when she had to watch Helen hit on everyone but her.

 "I'm sorry, Margaret," Helen would say.
 "I'll make it up to you.
 I never want to hurt you."